5G-ERA/signal_quality_network_application/README.md

 rosrun era_5g_network_signal_mapper colour_pub.py
 ```

-### Change the boundingbox of the pcl2 publish ardoun the robot.
+### Change the boundingbox of the pcl2 publish around the robot.

 If you want to change the boundingbox for another robot, then under ros node **signal_mapper.py** modify the following variables.